pic

 Anonymous Functions

 Anonymous functions offer a third way to define functions.
-Unlike the previous methods, they're commonly introduced with a different purpose: to serve as inputs to other functions. [note] Anonymous functions are also known as lambda functions in other languages.
+Unlike the standard or compact forms, they're commonly introduced for a different purpose: to serve as inputs to other functions. [note] Anonymous functions are also known as lambda functions in other programming languages.
+Functions that call another function as an argument are referred to as higher-order functions, and will be studied in Part II of the book.

 As the name suggests, anonymous functions aren't referenced by a name.
-Their syntax resembles the arrow notation from mathematics (e.g. \(x\mapsto \sqrt{x}\)).
-Specifically, single-argument functions are expressed as x -> <body of the function>.
-Likewise, functions with two or more arguments are expressed by (x,y) -> <body of the function>.
+Instead, their definition relies entirely on syntax, which resembles the arrow notation from mathematics (e.g. \(x\mapsto \sqrt{x}\)).
+In particular, single-argument anonymous functions are expressed as x -> <body of the function>, whereas those with two or more arguments are expressed as (x,y) -> <body of the function>.

 x = [1, 2, 3]